-MASS-OBSERVATION
+MASS-OBSERVATION (UK)

-Ian Walker

 Mass-Observation (or M.-O. as it is often abbreviated) was one of the most extraordinary manifestations of the documentary impulse prevalent in 1930s Britain.
+Following the 1936 International Surrealist Exhibition in London, a number of artists and writers were looking at ways in which surrealist concerns could be extended in a social context to explore the mass unconscious of British culture.
+Chief among these figures were Charles Madge, a poet working as a journalist at the Daily Mirror, and Humphrey Jennings, painter, writer, photographer and member of the G.P.O.
+Film Unit.

-Founded in 1937, in the wake of the abdication, its aim was to examine the psychology of the nation as expressed in the thoughts and actions of ordinary people.
-To gain an insight into this, it used reports submitted by volunteers across the country and, most famously, a group of ‘observers’ examining minutely the everyday life of Bolton in Lancashire.
+Founded by Madge, Jennings and Tom Harrisson in 1937, in the wake of the abdication of Edward VIII, the aim of M.-O was to examine the psychology of the nation as expressed in the thoughts and actions of ordinary people.
+To gain an insight into this pyschology, it used reports submitted by volunteers across the country and, most famously, a group of ‘observers’ examining minutely the everyday life of Bolton in Lancashire.
 With the outbreak of war in 1939, the resources of M.-O. were increasingly put at the service of understanding the public response to wartime propaganda.
 After the war, Mass-Observation became a commercial market research firm, but, recently, its earliest pre-war manifestation has been seen as an innovative precursor to later attempts to create a reflexive anthropology.

-Following the 1936 International Surrealist Exhibition in London, a number of artists and writers were looking at ways in which surrealist concerns could be extended in a social context to explore the mass unconscious of British culture.
-Chief among these figures were Charles Madge (1912-1996), a poet working as a journalist at the Daily Mirror, and Humphrey Jennings (1907-1950), painter, writer, photographer and member of the G.P.O.
-Film Unit.

-Following the abdication of Edward VIII, Madge published a letter in the New Statesman on January 2 1937, suggesting that a group be set up to investigate the psychological resonance of this event across the country.
-By chance, his letter appeared above a poem “Coconut Moon” by Tom Harrisson (1911-1976).
+Following the King’s abdication, Madge published a letter in the New Statesman on January 2 1937, suggesting that a group be set up to investigate the psychological resonance of this event across the country.
+By chance, his letter appeared above a poem “Coconut Moon” by Tom Harrisson.
 Harrisson was an anthropologist recently returned from the New Hebrides.
 Convinced that a study of one’s own culture was as important as that of foreign natives, he was now established in Bolton, Lancashire, doing just that.
-Harrisson made contact with the London group, and on January 30, another letter in the New Statesman, signed by Harrisson, Madge and Jennings, announced the formation of Mass-Observation.
+Harrisson made contact with the London group and, on January 30, another letter in the New Statesman, signed by Harrisson, Madge and Jennings, announced the formation of Mass-Observation.

 M.-O. had two strands, both based in the recruitment of ‘observers’ who would report in meticulous detail on what they saw and heard in the everyday life around them.
 One strand was a nationwide network of volunteers, co-ordinated by Madge and Jennings.
 The culmination of this activity was on Coronation Day, May 12 1937, when a wide range of these reports fed into the hefty book: May 12: Mass-Observation Day Survey.
 Immediately, the major problem raised by the M.-O. method was clear.
 Though the vast amount of material collected on May 12 was undoubtedly fascinating, it was presented in an inchoate form, deliberately eschewing the secondary effort to analyse what it all meant.
-Understandably, this led to criticisms from more conventional sociologists and indeed from Tom Harrisson.
+Understandably, this led to criticisms from more conventional sociologists and indeed from Harrisson.
 Jennings soon split from M.-O., though its influence can be felt in his poetic wartime documentaries.

 The focus of the movement through 1937-38 was on the other strand, organised by Harrisson.
 This was based in Bolton, taken as a typical northern industrial town and within M.-O. dubbed ‘Worktown’.
 Here, Harrisson recruited both interested locals and visiting young intellectuals to record the life of the town.
 The observers travelled on buses, visited factories, sat in pubs and went to football matches, all the time recording what they saw and heard.
 And when the town’s residents went en masse for their annual holiday in Blackpool, the observers went with them.